CopernicaMarketingSoftware/Documentation/SMTPeter/rest-send.md

-By setting the "inlinecss" variable to true you enable the feature that CSS stylesheets in the header of your email are converted into inline style attribytes in the HTML code.
+By setting the "inlinecss" variable to true you enable the feature that CSS stylesheets in the header of your email are converted into inline style attributes in the HTML code.

 ### Tracking clicks, opens and bounces

-SMTPeter automatically replaces all hyperlinks in your messages with its own URLs so that you can track clicks and opens.
-The envelope address of the mailing will be set to a SMTPeter address, so that all bounces and out-of-office replies can be tracked by SMTPeter.
+SMTPeter automatically replaces all hyperlinks in your messages with its own URLs so that it can track clicks and opens.
+The envelope address of the mailing will also be set to a SMTPeter address, so that all bounces and out-of-office replies are tracked by SMTPeter.
 If you want to disable these tracking settings, you can include the "trackclicks", "trackopens" and "trackbounces" options, and set them to false: